verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Let's laugh at your very well deserved misfortune.
 - [ ] “Something is always born of excess: great art was born of great terrors, great loneliness, great inhibitions, instabilities, and it always balances them.”
 - [ ] Sometimes you are the shelter from storm, sometimes you are the storm itself.
+- [ ] Time stands still.
+The past and the present fade away.